jjanvier/tdd.sh/doc/releasing.md

 TODO
 - use only one Dockerized toolchain to build all the packages would be the best
-- that would also allow to use only one `.goreleaser.yaml` config file
+- that would also allow using only one `.goreleaser.yaml` config file